Shogan/kube-chaos/README.md

 * **Kube context name**.
 Default `kubernetes-admin@kubernetes`.
 * **Namespace** to target (find and destroy pods).
 Default `demo`.
 * Name of your **kubectl** executable/binary.
 Default `kubectl`

+**Note for macOS**: Enter the full / absolute path to kubectl in the textbox in the main menu.
+Click Start.
+If your nodes don't appear in the spawn area, then quit the game (CMD + Q) and try again.
+There seems to be a time related bug around the game executing the kubectl process in the background on initial start (where `KubeManager.cs` should load the node info to begin with in a thread).

 ## Other